-The mother interviewed the caregiver for an hour and visited the caregiver’s home out of which the daycare was operated.
+The mother interviewed the caregiver for an hour and visited the caregiver’s home, out of which the daycare was operated.
 The caregiver reassured the mother that her son would be in good hands and that she was only caring for one other child.

 Placing her child in the caregiver’s hands that August day, the mother felt confident he would be cared for.

-Are At-Home Daycares Safer?
+Are At-Home Daycares Safe?

 Even when parents take all precautions and do their research, unfit daycare providers still slip through the cracks.
-Know it is not your fault if your child has been injured at a daycare.
+Know it is not your fault if your child has been injured at daycare.

 As a community, we have to work together to stop young children from being harmed by these unqualified daycare providers.
 The Button Law Firm is committed to holding negligent daycare providers accountable.
-It’s the only way our children will be safe while in the care of another.

-We feel for every parent who has experienced the nightmare of finding out their child has been injured at daycare.
+We feel for every parent who has experienced the nightmare of finding out their child has been seriously injured or killed at daycare.
 If your child has been injured and you suspect negligence at a Texas daycare, give us a call at 214-699-4409.
 You can also fill out our Contact Us form.
 We are here to help you through the process every step of the way.